karnyadavdev/FontWizard/README.md

->Note: If you want to add some features u can do pull requests, i am too lazy to work further, <b> For me this is a complete project i have achieved 100% coverage which was not possible with any other tool <b> earlier but now this exists
+>Note: If you want to add some features u can do pull requests, i am too lazy to work further, <b> For me this is a complete project it has achieved 100% coverage which was not possible with any other tool <b> earlier but now this exists

 <p align="center">